 - Cut the butter into chunks and place into a large, microwave-safe bowl.
 Microwave on high for 30 seconds, stir, and microwave again in 15 second increments, stirring in between, until just melted.

-- Add the salt, thyme, sage, eggs, and chopped vegetables.
+- Add the salt, thyme, sage, eggs, and chopped vegetables to the bowl.
 Stir to combine.

-- Serve immediately or set crock pot to the "keep warm" setting until ready to serve.
+- Serve immediately or set the crock pot to the "keep warm" setting until ready to serve (recommended only keeping 1 - 3 hours on warm before serving).

 Notes